dylan-plummer/speed-counting/README.md

 This is a an experimental side project using a convolutional neural network to count competitive jump roping speed events.
 I will be keeping track of progress on this repository and am open to any contributions.

+This project requires Python 3+ and the following packages:

+-Keras

+-Tensorflow

+-Numpy

+-OpenCV

+-Matplotlib

 Currently there are two implementations which can be found in `train_video.py` and `train_flow.py`

 `train_video.py` trains the model using the RGB pixel values from the videos